-f.
-Provide not less than six hundred (600) clock hours of instructional time, and may:

-- 1. include integrated education and training, not to exceed more than fifty percent (50%) of the minimum clock hours required for training; and - measure the prior proficiency (e.g. through credit for prior learning or pre-assessment of skill/proficiency) of the student and award related clock hours as a means to accelerate that student to complete the program, not to exceed more than fifty percent (50%) of the minimum clock hours required for training. - g.
+- f.
+Provide not less than six hundred (600) clock hours of instructional time, and may: - 1. include integrated education and training; and - 2. measure the prior proficiency (e.g., through credit for prior learning (see here) or preassessment of skill/proficiency) of the student and award related clock hours to accelerate that student to complete the program. - g.
 Ensure training is aligned with those middle- and high-skill occupations or in-demand occupations in the State as determined by the Delaware Workforce Development Board, see here; - h.
 Provide to students, upon completion of the program, a recognized postsecondary credential that meets the hiring requirements of potential employers; - i.
-Provide to students, upon completion of the program, a recognized postsecondary credential that satisfies any applicable educational prerequisite requirement(s) for professional licensure or certification, so that students who complete the program and seek employment qualify to take any licensure and certification examination needed to practice or find employment in the State of Delaware or in an occupation that the program prepares students to enter; and - j.
+Provide to students, upon completion of the program, a recognized postsecondary credential that satisfies any applicable educational prerequisite requirement(s) for professional licensure or certification, so that students who complete the program and seek employment qualify to take any licensure and certification examination needed to practice or find employment in the State of Delaware or in an occupation that the program prepares students to enter; and j.
 Provide to students, upon completion of the program and/or attainment of the credential, with the equivalent academic credit of such credential that may be applied to subsequent credit-bearing certificate or degree programs upon enrollment in such program at any eligible postsecondary institution defined in the Delaware Perkins State Plan (see section C.7) and at such two- and four-year degree institutions.